Moses Harris (mountain man): Across the Great Divide

 Alfred Jacob Miller, Escape from Blackfeet, watercolor on paper, Walters Art Museum.
 In addition to Miller's description of Moses Harris, he wrote text on the back of the painting that said: "This Black Harris always created a sensation at the camp fire, being a capital raconteur, and having had as many perilous adventures as any man probably in the mountains."

 Harris was among a group of 26 men, led by General William H. Ashley, who ventured from Fort Atkinson on the Missouri, through the frontier, and across the Continental Divide in 1824.
 The goal was to reach Green River by following the Platte River, North Platte River, the Sweetwater and South Pass.
 The group of men included James Beckwourth, Thomas Fitzpatrick, Robert Campbell, and Baptiste la Jeunesse.
 Warned that it would be better to take the South Platte River, Ashley altered the route.
 The journey began with a blizzard that resulted in the death of a number of their 50 pack horses and a group of horses were later stolen by a party of Crow people.

 Ashley here plotted the first section of the central overland route to the Pacific.
-He was the first white man to travel this route in the dead of winter, and the first to use that variation of South Pass, called by the name of one of his employees, James Bridger.
+He was the first white man to travel this route in the dead of winter, and the first to use that variation of the South Pass, called by the name of one of his employees, James Bridger.
 He was the first American to investigate the mountains of Northern Colorado, the first to enter the Great Divide Basin, to cross almost the entire length of Southern Wyoming, and the first to navigate the dangerous canyons of the Green River.